tash-had/coursehub/planning/deliverable_2/iteration-02.plan.md

 -Get data from timetable api and parse necessary information -Send data to backend to be able to put in database

+Frontend - Labib:
+-Implement frontend portion of web-app to display to users

 Connecting frontend to backend - Andrew, Labib, Tash-had:
 -Send comments and posts to backend when user interacts with basic webpage
 -Display information received from backend i.e. ratings, textbook information